 No, Spain hasn't annexed Tangiers, but as it's just half an hour by boat from Tarifa, it may as well be in Andalusia in terms of your trip planning.
-If you are visiting Seville, Ronda, Cadiz, Jerez or Tarifa, I'd recommend visiting Tangiers over, say, Malaga.
-For that reason, I think it deserves to be on this list.
+If you are visiting Seville, Ronda, Cadiz, Jerez or Tarifa, Tangiers is certainly worth a visit.

 What to Do in Tangiers